leannebooden/mp1/README.md

 * Under 'Source' click the dropdown labelled 'None' and select the 'master' branch.
 * Click save.
 The page will automatically refresh and the published site link can be found on the 'Pages' tab.
 * The link can be found here - (link to live site)

 ### Forking the GitHub Repository

-The following steps can be used to fork the GitHub repository:
-* On GitHub navigate to the main page of the repository.
-* The 'Fork' button can be found on the top righthand side of the screen.
-* Click the button to create a copy of the original repository.

-### Cloning the GitHub Repository

-The following steps can be used to clone the GitHub repository:
-* On GitHub navigate to the main page of the repository.
-* Above the list of files select 'Code'.
-* Three options are provided, HTTPS, SSH and GitHub CLI.
-Select the appropriate option and click the 'Copy' button next to the URL.
-* Open Git Bash.
-* Change the working directory to the location for the cloned directory.
-* Type git clone and paste the copied URL.
-* Press 'Enter' to create the clone.

-### GitHub Pages

-The project was deployed to GitHub Pages.
-The following steps are used to deploy the site:
-* Navigate to GitHub and locate and select the GitHub repository.
-* Navigate to the settings tab and select the 'Pages' tab from the menu.
-* Under 'Source' click the dropdown labelled 'None' and select the 'master' branch.
-* Click save.
-The page will automatically refresh and the published site link can be found on the 'Pages' tab.
-* The link can be found here - [Link to the live page](https://leannebooden.github.io/mp1-dice-goblins-dungeon/)

-### Forking the GitHub Repository